SamsungInternet/stack-overflow-feed-bot/README.md

 Posts links in Slack for each new Stack Overflow question that match a given search query.

+Forked from [donmccurdy/stack-overflow-feed-bot](https://github.com/donmccurdy/stack-overflow-feed-bot) in order to:

+* Search for query strings instead of tags.
+* Set up for hosting on Heroku.
+* Add a Postgres database, to remember the latest question found (so it works beyond Heroku restarts).

 ## Setup

 1. [Create a new Bot User](https://api.slack.com/bot-users#how_do_i_create_custom_bot_users_for_my_team) for your Slack team (you'll need to be an admin).
 You only need a **Bot Access Token**.